 For this method of cleaning, you will need to relocate your fish to a holding tank.
 Once all of your fish have been safely removed, drain the tank completely of water and remove any plants or decorations.
 Gravel and other substrates can be removed or remain behind if held in place by a barrier to prevent spilling them.
 Lay the tank down on a towel, and pour enough vinegar on the affected glass to cover it.
 Let it sit for 10 to 20 minutes, then scrub with a non-abrasive pad or cloth.

-If you have a really stubborn patch of build-up, try using a razor blade or algae scraper to gently scrape it away.
-Do not use a razor on a plexiglass or other types of acrylic tanks as it can easily scratch them.
-Once you're done, rinse the tank thoroughly before refilling it.
-You may have to repeat the process a couple of times for each side to get it all off.
-This process does take a while so it's a good time to sterilize your aquarium rocks or gravel by boiling them while you wait for the vinegar to do its job.
+If you have a stubborn patch of build-up, try using a razor blade or algae scraper to gently scrape the scale away from only glass panels.
+Do not use a razor on plexiglass or other types of acrylic tanks as any sharp tools will easily scratch them.
+Be careful not to damage the silicone glue holding the glass panes together.
+Once you're done, rinse the tank thoroughly before refilling.

 Preventing Lime Buildup

 The easiest way to avoid spending time scrubbing your tank is to prevent scale from being deposited in the first place.
 As the evaporation process is the main driver of this residue, check your tank's water line every two or three days.
 Low humidity days in winter months or warmer temperatures in your tank water will both drive the rate of evaporation upward.